Daniel-S510/Chef-AI/README.md

 # Chef AI

+Say goodbye to your days of endlessly searching for recipes!

 This simple HTML app uses Google's Gemini AI to generate custom recipes

 (The quality of which are not guarenteed)